wp-plugins/wd-twitter-feed/readme.txt

 1. Allows data caching to avoid Twitter rate limits (180 per hour, using oAuth)
 1. Graphically attractive, easily customizable, various styles are available
 1. Very simple to setup
+1. Hello World

 Follow me on twitter to be updated on new versions and releases [@YoavKadosh](http://www.twitter.com/webdeskil)

-Visit my website for more information about the plugin (written in hebrew) [WebDesk.co.il](http://webdesk.co.il/)
+Visit my website for more information about the plugin (written in Hebrew) [WebDesk.co.il](http://webdesk.co.il/)

 == Installation ==